O'Connell Street: Regeneration

 Despite improvements to the street's architectural coherence between 1916 and 1922, the street has since suffered from a lack of planning.
 Like much of Dublin of that time, property speculators and developers were allowed to construct what were widely accepted to be inappropriately designed buildings, often entailing the demolition of historic properties in spite of its Conservation Area status.
 Frank McDonald dates the turn in the Street's fortune as the blowing up of Nelson's Pillar, contending that the loss of the pillar led to a decline in the character and overall cohesion of the area.
 The loss of the Pillar was also the loss of a significant landmark, a meeting place, and a popular tourist spot on the north side of the city.
 Several Victorian and 1920s buildings were demolished in the 1960s and 1970s.
 One of the earliest examples was the demolition of two house facades by CIÉ in 1961 to make way for the passenger information bureau.
 The new structure has a glazed curtain wall with stained glass panels by Evie Hone.
 Another demolition was of Gilbey's at the northern end of the street.
-This building featured a high Victorian romanesque facade, a porch, and a crested roof.
+This building featured a high Victorian Romanesque facade, a porch, and a crested roof.
 It was demolished in March 1973, with two stone heads of Gladstone and Palmerston salvaged and set in above the new entrance.
-Originally designed as a mixed development with retail and offices, the entire building was rented by Dublin City Council from 1975, and then set out the ground floor as a sound-proofed council chamber.
+Originally designed as a mixed development with retail and offices, the entire building was rented by Dublin City Council from 1975, and then the ground floor was set out as a sound-proofed council chamber.

 The Metropole and Capitol cinemas next to the GPO were demolished in 1973, McDonald noting this removed the central social hub of O'Connell Street.
 As well as being cinemas, the Capitol had lounges, meeting rooms, cafes and a restaurant, while the Metropole had a ballroom, restaurants and bars.
 The site was levelled and redeveloped for British Home Stores.
-It occupied the site, with Mothercare and Habitat, until 1992 when it closed the store.
+It occupied the site, with Mothercare and Habitat, until 1992, when it closed the store.
 It was then taken over by a branch of Penney's.
 Findlater's grocer and wine merchant's premises on the corner of O'Connell Street and Cathal Brugha Street was demolished in 1972 and replaced with a five-storey office block with retail at ground level.
 This is among the newer buildings that disrupted the proportions that had been strictly enforced across the streetscape by O'Rourke during the reconstruction in the 1920s.